If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 For some people, the gender they were assigned at birth based on their sex is the same as their gender identity.
 This is called being ‘cisgender’, or ‘cis’.
 You’ll find people referring to themselves and others as cis men, or cis women.

 The word ‘straight’ (or ‘heterosexual’) describes someone who is only romantically or sexually attracted to people of a different gender to them, specifically a man who is only attracted to women or a woman who is only attracted to men.

 Coming out is personal and different for everyone.
 For some people, it isn’t an issue at all.
 For others, it can be incredibly difficult.
 Some people decide not to ‘come out’ to anyone, ever.
 Others decide not to ‘come out’ to their family, and only do so with friends.
-Coming out is rarely a once-in-a-lifetime event, as many LGBTQ+ people may want or need to come out to each new person they meet, or may realise different aspects of their LGBTQ+ identity over time which they might then choose to tell people about.
+Coming out is rarely a once-in-a-lifetime event, as many LGBT+ people may want or need to come out to each new person they meet, or may realise different aspects of their LGBT+ identity over time which they might then choose to tell people about.

 Some people don’t face any problems when coming out but others do.
 It can be really difficult if the person you come out to responds negatively and won’t accept who you are.

 What is being outed?

 Being ‘outed’ by someone is when someone else shares your LGBT+ identity with others, without your consent.
 This is wrong; it is always up to you whether you share parts of your identity with others.

 There are no rules and no normal ‘coming out’ experience; people need to do what is right for them.
 It is important you do not put pressure on yourself to come out.
 If you do decide to come out, allow yourself the time to feel comfortable, confident and trusting towards the person you are coming out to.